 Under Maryland law, an injured victim may be able to recover compensation under two theories of liability; negligence or strict liability.

 Negligent Dog Bite Cases in Maryland

 In Maryland, a claim for negligence may be made against a negligent dog owner or caretaker where the dog’s owner or caretaker knew or had reason to know of the animal’s vicious propensity and failed to take reasonable measures to protect others from being harmed by the animal.
 In this regard, the types of negligence can be various and can include failure to restrain the dog, failure to obey leash law requirements, or using an improper manner of restraint (faulty yard fencing etc.)

 Dog Bite Strict Liability in Maryland

-Maryland Strict liability cases, on the other hand, usually arise from instances where the dog has a known dangerous propensity which has been ignored or mishandled by the animal’s owner.
-In these types of cases, regardless of whether the owner was negligent, animal owners and caretakers are strictly held responsible for any harm caused by their animals, regardless of the precautions taken.
-Owners of pit bulls, for example, are routinely held strictly liable in Maryland, when their dogs cause harm to plaintiffs.
-This is generally true regardless of the owner’s knowledge their dogs dangerous propensity.
-Maryland courts have repeatedly upheld such laws and this fact is given deference in legal statutes.
+Maryland Strict liability cases, on the other hand, usually arise from instances where the dog has a known dangerous propensity that has been ignored or mishandled by the animal’s owner.
+In these cases, regardless of whether the owner was negligent, animal owners and caretakers are strictly held responsible for any harm caused by their animals, regardless of the precautions taken.
+Owners of pit bulls, for example, are routinely held strictly liable in Maryland when their dogs cause harm to plaintiffs.
+This is generally true regardless of the owner’s knowledge of their dog’s dangerous propensity.
+Maryland courts have repeatedly upheld such laws, and this fact is given deference in legal statutes.
 In Tracy v.
 Solesky, for example, the Maryland Court of Appeals recently upheld imposing strict liability on dog owners for injuries caused by pit bulls and pit bull mixes.

 Maryland Leash Laws